-Names of boundaries to select them conveniently

 '''

 c: CoordinatesBase = CylindricalCoordinates()

-Coordinates of the grid

-Type
+'''

 CoordinatesBase

+'''

 cell_volume_data: Sequence[FloatNumerical] | None

+'''

 Information about the size of discretization cells

-Type

-list
+'''

 coordinate_constraints: list[int] = [0, 1]

-axes that not described explicitly

-Type

-list
+'''

+'''

 difference_vector (p1, p2, , coords='grid')

-return Cartesian vector(s) pointing from p1 to p2
+'''

 In case of periodic boundary conditions, the shortest vector is returned.

-Parameters

-• p1 (ndarray) - First point(s)
+- p1 (ndarray) First point(s)

-• p2 (ndarray) - Second point(s)
+- p2 (ndarray) Second point(s)

-• coords (str) - The coordinate system in which the points are specified.
-Valid values are

-cartesian, cell, and grid; see transform().
+- coords (str) The coordinate system in which the points are specified.
+Valid values are cartesian, cell, and grid; see transform().

-Returns

 The difference vectors between the points with periodic boundary conditions applied.

-Return type

-ndarray

-classmethod from_bounds (bounds, shape, periodic)

-Parameters

-• bounds (tuple) - Give the coordinate range for each axis.
-This should be a tuple of two

-number (lower and upper bound) for each axis.
-The length of bounds must be 2.

-• shape (tuple) - The number of support points for each axis.
-The length of shape needs

-• periodic (bool or list) - Specifies which axes possess periodic boundary condi-
+- bounds (tuple) Give the coordinate range for each axis.
+This should be a tuple of two number (lower and upper bound) for each axis.
+The length of bounds must be 2. - shape (tuple) The number of support points for each axis.
+The length of shape needs to be 2. - periodic (bool or list) Specifies which axes possess periodic boundary conditions.

-tions.
 The first entry is ignored.

-Returns

 grid representing the region chosen by bounds

-Return type

-CylindricalSymGrid

-classmethod from_state(state)

-create a field from a stored state.

-Parameters

-'''